kab755/java-course/README.md

-# Introduction to Java
+# Mental Health Analysis

-This your copy of the code for the java-course.
+.
 The course itself is located in the issues of this repository.